-In other words, you will reduce your “food cue reactivity.”
+In other words, you will reduce your “.”
 This is what researchers call your susceptibility to being influenced by the food smells, advertisements, and conversations surrounding you every day.

 Try to plan out each week’s meals on Sunday, or the day before your workweek starts.
 Go grocery shopping for what you need.
 Then prepare large batches of easy foods like brown rice, beans, stir-fried or roasted vegetables, or cold salads.
 Use food storage containers, mason jars, or foil to pack up serving sizes that you can grab in the morning on your way out the door.
 Fruits like apples, bananas, and oranges travel well and can be kept on your desk, making them easy afternoon snacks.

 The perimeter of the grocery store typically includes the produce, dairy, meat, and fish sections.
 This is where you’ll find real foods, rather than highly processed food products.
 When you go shopping, try to purchase items only from these sections.
 If a food item has more than a few ingredients on the label (or ones you can’t pronounce), don’t buy it.
 This is a key step in transitioning your diet to whole foods.

 Over time, your body and palate will get used to:

 You’ll be getting all the nutrients you need from these healthy foods, so your cravings for the fake stuff will start to diminish.
 It may take a few weeks, but eventually it won’t even taste good to you!